Curriculum of Grade 12-XII | Chemistry | Subject Code:202 | 2076 | DOWNLOAD in PDF

 Paper and Pulp

-20.1 Explain raw materials, sources of raw materials and stages in production of paper.
+20.1 Explain raw materials, sources of raw materials and

 20.2 Give flow-sheet diagram for paper production.